canbax/GPS-miner/readme.md

 - test the DB if it stores all things correctly

-  - check all Turkish cities and states
+  - check all Turkish cities and states (run `verify-TR-data.py` script)
   - check some random cities such as "Ulaanbaatar"
   - check number of states and cities in each country

+## Prepare searchable data structures

 - create an index file from the DB to find an entry in O(1) time